- Momo arriving in Lautoka, Fiji, thirteen years ago

 Pages

-Momo’s “new” galvanized steel rig is now more than two years old and has covered around 8,500 nautical miles.
+Momo’s “new” galvanized steel rig is now almost two and a half years old and has covered over 12,000 nautical miles.
 The rig is safer, stronger, and has less stretch than your typical rig made of stainless steel.
 And it cost a fraction of the price.
 Let me share how we got there.

 When buying new rope, it makes sense to look outside the recreational marine industry.